ThuggishNuggets/swift-env/README.md

 # About this project
 A Swift Language and Toolchain Installer and Environment switcher/selector for Ubuntu 18.04 LTS.
-You can think of it a bit like `rbenv`.
+You can think of it a bit like `rbenv` for the Swift programming language.
 - Quickly install any existing public release version of the Swift Language and Toolchain using just the version number (e.g. `swift install 5.2.4`)
 - Quickly switch between any installed Swift versions with a single command (e.g. `swift env 4.2.1`)
 - Supports multi-user server environments, installations of Swift are shared for all users, but environments selections are per-user, no need to worry about another user screwing up your environment settings!